alsterholm/glenn/README.md

 ## Usage:

-Because he’s is still quite young, and still thinks making decisions is kind of hard, there is currently only two ways of using glenn.
+Because he’s is still quite young, and still thinks making decisions is kind of hard, there is currently only a few ways to use glenn.
 However, give him some time, and he’ll surely prove himself to be a great companion.

 ### Default (multiple values):